On the 14th of April 2014 I flew out to San Diego to begin my first long distance hike

 I typically hiked on my own, it was my own personnel challenge , but if you are going to buddy up then hike with people who make you laugh, and never, EVER complain.
 (Advice from Carrot Quinton)

-After reading Cheryl’s Street’s book, I decided I was going to do this walk, my own personal challenge; I was going to walk it on my own, experiencing freedom, excitement and fear.
+After reading Cheryl’s Street’s book, I decided I was going hike the PCT ,it was for my own personal challenge; I was going to walk it on my own, experiencing freedom, excitement and fear.
 Challenge and adventure are words that may begin to describe ‘why’ I decided to do hike.

 For me, it is hard to understand ‘why’ you would not do something like this if you had the health, finances and freedom to do so.
 I did not have the finances, but I was going and hope to finish the trail before I run out of money.